 - Plantar Fasciitis: The plantar fascia connects the heel bone to the toes as well as supports the arch of your foot.
 If it becomes strained, weak, swollen, or irritated, you get heel pain when you stand or walk.

 - Hallux Valgus: This situation is commonly referred to as a bunion.
 It is a a deformity at the base of the big toe in which it deviates or points towards the lesser toes.
 This causes muscle imbalances within the toe joints.
 As well the big toe provides significant stability for the foot, so if it drifts it can contribute to a fallen arch and decreased foot stability.

 - Arthritis: Osteoarthritis occurs from “wear and tear”.
 It affects the smooth, gliding surface (cartilage) of the joints.
 As it becomes worn, it can contribute to inflammation and pain.

 Diabetes can cause an increased risk of corns and calluses, especially if your foot alignment is altered.
 These corns and calluses impact your skin integrity, and if left untreated can result in diabetic wounds.
 Orthotics can be helpful in reducing these key pressure areas of the foot.

 If you are spending long periods of time on your feet, you will need extra support because your muscles will fatigue.
-It’s important to move around and give your feet a break, however in this situation orthotics can be helpful.
+It’s important to move around and give your feet a break, however if you stand a lot during your working day, orthotics can be helpful.